MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 * Community Involvement - Blogs, User Groups, Conferences
 * Collective Ownership - Cleaning the code, follow conventions

-For a more complete breakdown of topics covered view the [following post](www.google.com)
+For a more complete breakdown of topics covered view the [following post](http://blog.markpearl.co.za/Jedi-Academy)

-# Identifying Graduate Candidates

-Candidates should show the following attributes:

-* Smart, we want people with natural intelligence
-* A doer, can the person get things done
-* A self-motivated learner, there is no spoon-feeding in learning
-* Humble, there should be no ego
-* Committed, they should push through the resistance of tough problems
-* A hacker, they should already tried to write some software, software should be their thing

 # From Graduate to Employee